ashnashah123/eau2/report/report.md

 ### Milestone 4:
 We now have a main method which is used to spin up multiple WordCounters running on different threads.
 The WordCount API itself deals with mocking the nodes and kicking off each application.

+### Milestone 5:
+We have server and client .cpp files.
+They each have a main method which reads in arguments from the command line (example of how to run this is below in the STATUS section).
+After reading in args from the command line, an instance of a NetworkIp is created and server_init/client_init is called with the appropriate parameters from the command line.
+They each take the index of the node, the port, and their IP address.
+The client also takes the server's port and ip address.
+A KVStore is then initialized, with the network and node index as its parameter.
+The WordCount application is also initialized with the kvstore as its parameter as well as the node index.

+The WordCount then calls start_kv() which spins up the thread for the KVStore and puts the KVStore in an infinite listening loop as it listens for messages.

+The WordCount then calls its own run_() method to kick off the WordCount application.
+The WordCount class no longer inherits from Thread, as only the KVStore needs a thread.

 # Use cases
 The example of the system that computes a sum and checks the computation is one use case.